calm-palm/cotm-randomizer/README.md

 ShooterStrength.ips
 Optional patch created by Fusecavator.
 Increases the Shooter gamemode base strength and strength per level to match Vampirekiller.

 # Changes:

+Beta 1.3:
+  - Minor logic change added to set boss drops first, preventing bosses from having the same drop.
+  - Minor increase to "candle" type enemy drop rate.
+  - If random item hard mode is enabled, bosses now have one exclusive item from the rare items list and "candle" type enemies have two.

 Beta 1.2:
   - Minor logic change added to make duplicate successive boss drops less likely.